Oundle: Rail

 With the definitive closure of Oundle railway station in late 1972, there are currently no rail links operating in Oundle.
 The station originally opened in June 1845 and was designed by John Livock, a prominent architect at the time who was best known for his railway station construction.
 The original station building is still in use today as private residential property.

 Bus

 There is no main bus station in Oundle, however, there are regular services stopping in the market place with several other stops located throughout the town.
 The primary bus route servicing Oundle daily is the Stagecoach operated X4 that links Northampton and Peterborough.

 Education

 The town's most notable school is Oundle School, a public school with around a thousand pupils, most of whom are boarders.
-The two other schools in the town are Prince William School, a comprehensive school, and Oundle Church of England Primary School, which rated as "Outstanding" in its 2011 Ofsted inspection.
+The two other schools in the town are Prince William School, a comprehensive school named after the late Prince William of Gloucester, and Oundle Church of England Primary School, which rated as "Outstanding" in its 2011 Ofsted inspection.